-By answering these questions, the author can provide a satisfying conclusion to the story.
-In many ways, the resolution is just as important as the climax, and it should not be rushed or glossed over.
+The author can provide a satisfying conclusion to the story by answering these questions.
+In many ways, the resolution is just as important as the climax and should not be rushed or glossed over.

 However, there are some cases where it may be appropriate to skip the climax altogether.
 If there is no climax, this would likely be due to one of two reasons:

-- The story has no inherent conflict, and hence no need for a climax.
+- The story has no inherent conflict and no need for a climax.

 - The author purposely intends to leave the conflict unresolved.